rjmcoder/Project-Euler-Problems/README.md

 # Project-Euler-Problems
-Solutions to the problems tried on Project Euler https://projecteuler.net/
+Programmatic solutions to the problems tried on Project Euler https://projecteuler.net/